English Major, Secondary Education Certification

 Degree BA, English

-ENG/SECED majors must also satisfactorily complete a series of field experiences that begin during the second semester of the first year and continue every semester until graduation.
-By graduation, our pre-service teachers will have spent at least 700 hours in community classrooms.
-During their final semester, students must complete a 15-week student teaching assignment (two separate placements).
-All field experiences and teaching assignments are arranged by the university.
-Transportation to and from field experience and student teaching assignments is the responsibility of the student.
+Pre-service teachers in the ENG/SECED program must successfully complete the University's liberal arts Core Curriculum, a content major in English, and series of Teacher Education Department courses.
+ENG/SECED majors must satisfactorily complete a series of field/practicum experiences that begin during the first year and continue every semester until graduation.
+By graduation, our pre-service teachers will have spent approximately 750 hours in community classrooms.
+During students' final semester, they must complete two seven-week student teaching assignments (two separate placements).

 Students in the English/Secondary Education have two academic advisors.
 The TED advisor is responsible for advising related to Education courses and field/practicum experiences.
 The content area advisor is responsible for advising related to the University Core and content major requirements.
 Each semester, students must meet with both advisors prior to registration to facilitate course selection and receive approval to register.
 The student is ultimately responsible for the selection and registration of courses.